Posts

 Image

-Autumn is all about golden leaves, woodland walks and making the most of the fleeting daylight.
-There is something about the shorter days makes me want to squeeze all I can out of the golden light and (very) fresh air.
-But rather than the coast, this month I am taking you inland, to Cardinham Woods .
-One of Forestry England's gems, this tranquil place is just outside of Bodmin and has multiple trails for all kinds of walks.
-My friends who are more limited in their ability, or those with children and pushchairs, love the largely flat Lady Vale walk.
-You can cut across the river making the shortest route just 0.9 miles (1.45km) or 1.7 miles (2.75km) if you take the whole flat route.
-It's great for kids with the Gruffalo characters along the trail and activities little ones will love.
-This season they also have a 'Forest Walkies' with Wallace and Gromit which looks great fun.
-You download an app and complete challenges with your dog, the £5 pack gets you a bandanna for y...
+Autumn colour at Cardinham Woods Autumn is all about golden leaves, woodland walks and making the most of the fleeting daylight.
+There is something about the shorter days that makes me want to squeeze all I can out of the golden light and very fresh air.
+Rather than heading to the coast, this month I am taking you inland to Cardinham Woods .
+A gentle walk beside the river One of Forestry England’s gems, this tranquil place sits just outside Bodmin and has trails for all kinds of walkers.
+Friends of mine with limited mobility, and families with children in pushchairs, love the largely flat Lady Vale Walk.
+The full route is 1.7 miles (2.75 km), but you can cross the river at Centenary Bridge to make a shorter 0.9-mile (1.45 km) loop.
+The trail is surfaced and generally wide and flat, although there is a slope on the return that can be avoided by crossing the bridge.
+Family fun among the trees It is great for children too, with Gruffalo sculptures alo...

 Image